muhliscokadar/ETL_Project/README.md

 # ETL_Project

-We analysed average temperature related to foodborne outbreaks accross US.
+We prepared data to analyze average temperature with foodborne outbreaks across US.